F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 ## Deciding the language
 For simple statements, we can use the SQL language.
 We need the PL/pgSQL if:

-- we need to use variables or control statements specific to PL/pgSQL
+- we need to use variables or other constructs specific to PL/pgSQL
 - we need to use temporary tables, as the SQL language fails to recognize them if they are created inside the function/procedure